ashleymaeconard/ashleymaeconard.github.io/_pages/cv.md

 You can check out my blog I am making [here](https://amcompbio.blogspot.com/).

 Please connect with me using the sources provided on the left sidebar.
+I am excited to connect with you.

 <!-- <object width="400" height="500" type="application/pdf" data="files/resume_conard.pdf?#zoom=85&scrollbar=0&toolbar=0&navpanes=0">